Enhanced topological superconductivity in spatially modulated planar Josephson junctions: Results

 \subsubsection{Modulated Josephson junctions with no phase difference ($\phi=0$)}

 Let us consider a two-dimensional semiconductor-superconductor hybrid system with no superconducting phase difference, $\phi = 0$, in the presence of a spatial modulation characterized by the geometric parameters $W_1 = 100~\text{nm}$, $W_2 = 20~\text{nm}$, $L = 60~\text{nm}$, and $\ell = 20~\text{nm}$.
 We assume that the system has reflection symmetry about the $x$-axis.
 A negative junction potential $V_J = -40~\text{meV}$ puts the system into the quantum well regime.
-As discussed in Sec. \ref{QEM} and as shown numerically in Fig. \ref{FIG3} (c), this negative junction potential would essentially produce a gapless spectrum in a uniform structure.
-However, modulating the junction width significantly enhances the induced gap.
+In a uniform structure, the negative junction potential would generate a trivial topological phase, if the phase difference is zero, or an essentially gapless topological phase at $\phi =\pi$, as shown numerically in Fig. \ref{FIG3} (c) (see also the discussion in Appendix \ref{QEM}).
+However, modulating the junction width significantly enhances the quasiparticle gap.
 The corresponding phase diagram, as a function of $E_Z$ and $\mu$, is shown in Fig. \ref{FIG6}.
 First, note that the phase diagram is quite complicated, especially at larger values of $E_Z$ (i.e., $E_Z > 2~$meV).
 This behavior is due to the presence of many folded subbands, which often cross giving rise to a rather atypical phase diagram.
 Nonetheless, the crucial point is that the low-field topological region of the phase diagram is dramatically enlarged as compared to the corresponding phase diagram of the non-modulated structure [see Fig. \ref{FIG2} (a)].
 We emphasize that, unlike the uniform structure, in this modulated system the topological phase exists at low Zeeman energies, $E_Z \sim \Delta_o$, even for relatively large $\mu$ values.
 This substantial enhancement of the low-field topological region represents the first significant advantage of the modulated structures.